jreypo/jreypo.github.io/_posts/2019-12-13-deploying-a-kubernetes-cluster-in-azure-using-kubeadm.md

 ## Create `kubeadm` configuration

 To bootstrap a cluster integrated with Azure, this is using the Azure cloud provider, using `kubeadm` we will need a `kuebadm` configuration file.
 In this file we will specify the Cluster Manager and API Server parameters instructing `kubeadm` to configure it with `--cloud-provider=azure` flag.
-For more information on Kubernetes cloud providres with `kubeadm` review the official [Kubernetes documentation](https://kubernetes.io/docs/concepts/cluster-administration/cloud-providers/?source=post_page-----357210e2eb50----------------------#kubeadm).
+For more information on Kubernetes cloud providers with `kubeadm` review the official [Kubernetes documentation](https://kubernetes.io/docs/concepts/cluster-administration/cloud-providers/?source=post_page-----357210e2eb50----------------------#kubeadm).

-Below is my `kubeadm.yaml` configuration file, you can use it and adjuts the networking parameters to your preferences.
+Below is my `kubeadm.yaml` configuration file, you can use it and adjust the networking parameters to your preference.

 ```yaml
 apiVersion: kubeadm.k8s.io/v1beta2